NiklasHohmann/messinian_biodiv/README.md

 source("code/analysis.R")
 ```

-to reproduce the results.
+to reproduce the results, which might take a few minutes.
 This will (1) produce all figures in the _figs_ folder and (2) generate variables `sr_change` and `eco_ind_median` in your workspace that contain median values of species richness and ecological indices.
 To inspect them, use

 ```R
 sr_change